kp101/Wellness-Monitor/iot-monitor/README.md

 In Grafana, the exported json is iot-dashboard, the individual panels in the dashboard are shown in the following:

 Memory usage over time.
+It shows the memory used, free and taken by system cache.

 ![grafana memory](images/grafana-memory_2026-01-30_11-09-14.png)

 CPU status snapshot.
+These data points are from mpstat.

 ![grafana cpu](images/grafana-cpu_2026-01-30_11-07-09.png)

 Diskusage snapshot.
+This is the used and free diskspace in percentage.

 ![grafana cpu](images/grafana-diskusage_2026-01-30_11-07-48.png)

 CPU throttling over time.

 ![grafana thorttled](images/grafana-throttled_2026-01-30_11-10-48.png)